GarlandZhang/screener/README.md

 -create field in table that specifies id of previous stock entry -store head entry id (like a linked list!)
--time complexity: O(mlogn) where m is number of entries and n is number of rows in table
+-time complexity: O(mlogn) where m is number of entries and n is number of rows in table -update. worse case runtime is O(nlogn) and does not scale with more entries so inefficient...

 # screener
 a web app to provide stock filters by certain technical requirements